 Tahoe Forest Cancer Center announces proud membership with UC Davis Cancer Care Network

 UC Davis Cancer Center launched an organization formalizing its collaborations with cancer centers throughout Northern and Central California.
-Called the UC Davis Cancer Care Network, the organization unites five hospital-based cancer centers dedicated to providing quality patient care in community settings.
+Called the UC Davis Comprehensive Cancer Center, the organization unites five hospital-based cancer centers dedicated to providing quality patient care in community settings.
 Scott Christensen, a UC Davis associate professor of hematology and oncology, serves as medical director of the organization.

-In addition to UC Davis Cancer Center in Sacramento and its satellite clinics in midtown Sacramento, Rocklin and Elk Grove, network members are Fremont-Rideout Cancer Center in Marysville, Mercy Cancer Center in Merced, Regional Cancer Center at ValleyCare in Pleasanton and Tahoe Forest Cancer Center in Truckee.
+In addition to UC Davis Cancer Center in Sacramento and its satellite clinics in midtown Sacramento, Rocklin and Elk Grove, network members are Fremont-Rideout Cancer Center in Marysville, Mercy Cancer Center in Merced, Regional Cancer Center at ValleyCare in Pleasanton and the Gene Upshaw Memorial Tahoe Forest Cancer Center in Truckee.

 This is the first specialty-care network for UC Davis and is believed to be one of the first devoted to cancer care for a public institution.